 Another challenge was that only three companies made the pipe needed for the Lower Northwest, and only one of these was in the region.
 Each 12-foot section of 10-foot-diameter reinforced concrete pipe weighed 30 tons.
 “They don’t sell it at the Home Depot,” said Mary Snyder of the sanitation district.

-Noting the risks of tunneling under the river, The sanitation district awarded the contract for the design of the two big river tunnels to Mott MacDonald.
+Noting the risks of tunneling under the river, The sanitation district awarded the contract for the design of the two big river tunnels to us.

-To minimize the risk, Mott MacDonald recommended the use of a state-of-the-art pressurized-face soft ground shield Tunnel Boring Machine (TBM).
-“The large, manned machine, which looks like a spaceship, uses a cutting wheel at the front to turn rock, gravel and dirt into slurry in a pressurized chamber.”
+To minimise the risk, we recommended the use of a state-of-the-art pressurised-face soft ground shield Tunnel Boring Machine (TBM).
+“The large, manned machine, which looks like a spaceship, uses a cutting wheel at the front to turn rock, gravel and dirt into slurry in a pressurised chamber.”

 Excavated material was dumped out the back of the TBM onto a long conveyor, which hauled it to the surface.
 Workers used precast concrete to line the tunnel walls as the TBM moved forward.